 What remains of these ancient waterways and the many gardens (about 70, of which 9 are listed as UNESCO World Heritage Site) today are the main tourist attractions of the old part of the city.
 Tarnished but still beautiful, this picturesque place once inspired the saying: “In heaven there is paradise, on Earth there are Hangzhou and Suzhou”.

+The main reason to visit Suzhou is to tour its magnificent gardens, famous throughout the World for their beauty.
 In Suzhou, it is in fact possible to visit some of the most impressive examples of the artistry of Chinese Gardens, a form of design that cannot be missed, in my opinion, if you are interested in traditional Chinese art and architecture.

 Chinese gardens are meticulous works of Art, subtle and nuanced, which follows very precise rules, with the aim to create a landscape that always gives different views, suggestions, and inspirations to the viewer.